 ||Joint Degree Options|

 At Regent, we recognize the value of a multidisciplinary education, including the flexible option to earn a joint degree.
 With this interdisciplinary degree option, students may earn two graduate degrees from our Christian university in Virginia with fewer total credit hours than if the two degrees were earned separately.

 Joint degree programs prepare students to transfer the valuable skill of "thinking like a lawyer" to a range of professional disciplines.

 Law alumni with joint degrees in organizational leadership, skills in communication and journalism, or training in counseling and psychological services enhance their marketability in an increasingly competitive legal job market.

 Juris Doctor and MBA (School of Business & Leadership)

 Successful companies, organizations and industries rely on knowledgeable leaders who can provide skilled guidance and sound business acumen to navigate a hyper-competitive marketplace.
 The Master of Business Administration (MBA) provides a balanced, innovation-based, and global approach to the human and technical aspects of business, including: corporate and personal ethics, accounting, finance, economics, operations, innovation, and management of people and organizations.
-This joint degree with law equips aspiring lawyers with the strategic, analytical business skills that are essential to build, manage, and create preeminent organizations in the U.S. and overseas.
+This joint degree equips aspiring lawyers with the strategic, analytical business skills that are essential to build, manage, and create preeminent organizations in the U.S. and overseas.

 Juris Doctor and M.A. in Communication (School of Communication & the Arts)

 The interpretation and use of legal information in our modern society is greatly influenced by various media outlets.
 Society's worldviews are shaped by the content and manner of this information flow.
 The relativistic views of many current journalists have helped to undermine the foundations of our legal system by presenting the law as only an evolving set of values.
 Today, we need journalists and people involved in media presentation who understand the historic roots of our legal system, as well as current legal theories and practices.
 A joint degree program in law and communication or journalism gives students the opportunity to integrate knowledge of the law with communication skills and the media.